We're an affiliate

 We hope you love the products we recommend!
 Just so you know, we may collect a share of sales or other compensation from the links on this page at no additional cost to you.
 Thank you if you use our links, we really appreciate it!

-Puppy parenting is an exciting journey, yet one that catches some dog owners by surprise because of unexpected large litter size.
+Puppy parenting is an exciting journey, yet one that catches some dog owners by surprise because of the unexpectedly large litter size.

 Keep reading this blog as we unpack the average size of a Pitbull litter, factors affecting the size, and the whelping process.

 What is the Typical Range of Pitbull Litter Size?